 If you're an app developer for MLB, or if you're with Roku or AppleTV, skip down to the final paragraphs!

-Because Allan and I follow a baseball an out-of-town baseball team, we subscribe to MLB.TV, and have done so for ages.
+Because Allan and I follow an out-of-town baseball team, we subscribe to MLB.TV, and have done so for ages.
 As much as I dislike pay-per-TV services, being able to watch any baseball game at any time, with either the home or away feed, is amazing.

 Once we were able to do this by streaming, as opposed to through cable, the price went down and the quality went up.
 I've blogged many times about the wonder of the Roku streaming device, and how it solved so many issues for watching baseball, TV series, and movies.